 It is also important to note that our master's students have the chance to write the master's thesis in one of the following formats:

 - 1. A traditional Master's Thesis

 - 2. A journal article or book chapter

-- 3. A blog series
+- 3. A blog series or A podcast series

-- 4. A podcast series
+- 4. Collaborative/Joint Master's Thesis